Subscription Modal Banner

 Do T-bills pay out interest?

 Unlike the SSB and SGS bonds, T-bills don’t pay out interest.
 Instead, you buy T-bills at a discount to the par (face) value and receive the par value when the bond matures.
-In other words, the profit you earn from the payment is the 'interest' earned.
+In other words, the upfront discount is essentially the profit you earn and you'll receive your full principal amount when the T-bill matures.

 For example, if you were to pay S$5,000 to buy a 6-month T-bill bond with a yield of 3% p.a., you would only need to pay S$4,925 upfront.
 When the bond matures, you’ll receive the full S$5,000 in return, thus earning you S$75.